 CONTENT IS THE FIRST ELEMENT IN THE HOCs & LOCs PARADIGM

-First, it’s important to understand that any piece of writing delivers its information through seven dimensions (I call them 7 systems) that act simultaneously to deliver information to the reader.
+First, it’s important to understand that any piece of writing (information delivery system) delivers its information through seven dimensions (I call them 7 systems) that act simultaneously to deliver information to the reader.
 I call these seven dimensions the HOCs & LOCs (Higher Order Concerns and Lower Order Concerns).

 As a reader reads any piece of writing, print or electronic, the reader is trying to absorb the CONTENT.
 The CONTENT is supported by how it is presented: the ORGANIZATION, the DOCUMENT DESIGN, the PARAGRAPHS, the SENTENCES, the WORD CHOICES, and the MECHANICS.

 So it’s essential that you see that CONTENT is just one dimension (or system) within the HOCs & LOCs:

 - DOCUMENT DESIGN

 - word choices